More About Us

 Zaytuna Services Society has succeeded to provide training for over 100 people to gain certification to enter the work force.
 Zaytuna Services Society has helped over 1000 people with their settlement, translation and immigration needs in the last two years.

 Zaytuna Services Society is committed to providing professional settlement and immigration services to newcomers including immigrants, refugees and refugee claimants.
 We embrace diversity and provide a client centered approach, helping facilitate engagement in the Canadian society.
 We aim to create conditions leading to successful outcomes for anyone in need, ultimately fostering a welcoming environment.

-Zaytuna Services Society strives for a community that values diversity, and prides itself on its principles of integration and inclusivity.
-A community in which all people including newcomers and refugees find and create opportunities for success and participate fully as citizens, while feeling welcome, safe and respected.
+Zaytuna Services Society strives for a community that values diversity, integration, and inclusivity– a community in which all people including newcomers and refugees find and create opportunities for success and participate fully as citizens, while feeling welcome, safe and respected.

 Our Promise To You

 Sireen El-Nashar is a community advocate with 15+ years experience in the non-profit sector currently Executive Director of Zaytuna Services Society and a Regulated Canadian Immigration Consultant.

 Sireen El-Nashar is also the co-chair of MAP (Multi-Agency Partnership), which plays a unique role in the refugee claimant-serving sector.

 MAP is a collaboration between over 40 Government, non-Government and not-for-profit agencies in Metro Vancouver and the Fraser Valley that work with and for refugee claimants.